kensipe/spock-workshop/Readme.md

 #### Lab: AccountService
 The `com.acme.account` package contains more of a real-world example.
 It contains an `Account` domain object.
 An `AccountService` which interacts with an `AccountDao`.
 In this lab you want to test the interaction of the service implemention and it's interaction with the DAO layer.

-Modify the `AccountServiceSpec` such that the test passes.
+Modify the `AccountServiceSpec`:

+1. Remove the temporary `expect` body (it was provided initially so all tests would pass when you started)
+1. Uncomment the `when` and `then` body
+1. Implement the mocks needed to make this test pass

 ** Unroll **
 The `AccountServiceSpec` has a feature now with a `where:` body.
 Modify the feature to have an `@Unroll`.
 In the unroll, report the values of the variables being used in the test.

 #### Lab: Spies
-The provided class `WebResourceSpec` has missing the missing implementation in order to test.
+The provided class `WebResourceSpec` has the implementation missing in order to test.
 Uncomment the expected block and make the test work.

 ### Spock Extension Labs